Content

 It can also cause symptoms such as a scaly, red rash near body openings, conjunctivitis (pink eye), skin infections, brittle nails and neurological issues like lethargy, hallucinations and depression.

-Read more about hair loss symptoms and biotin for hair loss in our guide to biotin for hair growth.
+You can read more about hair loss symptoms and biotin for hair loss in our guide to biotin for hair growth.

 Folate deficiency can develop in people with alcohol use disorder (AUD) and those with health issues affecting nutrient absorption.

+Folate deficiency is usually accompanied by other nutrient deficiencies.
 It can lead to a range of symptoms, including changes in skin, hair and fingernail color, shortness of breath, irritability, weakness, fatigue, difficulty concentrating and heart palpitations.

 Older adults and folks with conditions like pernicious anemia (an autoimmune condition that prevents vitamin B12 absorption) or gastrointestinal disorders can also develop a deficiency.